top of page

 • Mid Layer: For insulation, opt for a fleece, down jacket, or synthetic mid-layer.
 These layers trap warmth without adding too much weight.

 • Outer Layer: A good waterproof jacket and pants are essential for keeping you dry in case of rain or wind.
-Look for breathable materials like Gore-Tex that will allow moisture to escape so you don't overheat when you're hiking.
+Look for breathable materials, such as Gore-Tex, that allow moisture to escape, preventing overheating when hiking.

 • Accessories: Don't forget gloves, a hat, and gaiters for wet conditions or for protecting your legs in rough terrain.
 Pack extra socks, as your feet can get wet quickly, especially when crossing streams or in rainy conditions.